Miguel Vargas Player Props: Dodgers vs. Cardinals

 Cardinals Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Cardinals pitching staff ranks eighth in the league.
+- The Cardinals pitching staff ranks seventh in MLB with a collective 9.5 strikeouts per nine innings.

-- The Cardinals have a 4.30 team ERA that ranks 16th across all league pitching staffs.
+- The Cardinals have the 17th-ranked team ERA among all MLB pitching staffs (4.38).

-- Cardinals pitchers combine to surrender 31 total home runs at a rate of 1.2 per game (to rank 19th in the league).
+- Cardinals pitchers combine to rank 19th in baseball in home runs allowed (33 total, 1.2 per game).

-- The Cardinals will send Montgomery (2-3) out for his sixth start of the season.
-He is 2-3 with a 3.81 ERA and 25 strikeouts through 28 1/3 innings pitched.
+- Woodford gets the start for the Cardinals, his sixth of the season.
+He is 1-2 with a 5.47 ERA and 16 strikeouts in 24 2/3 innings pitched.

-- The lefty last pitched on Tuesday against the San Francisco Giants, when he threw six innings, allowing no earned runs while giving up five hits.
+- The right-hander's last appearance was on Wednesday against the San Francisco Giants, when he went 5 1/3 innings, surrendering two earned runs while allowing five hits.

+- The 26-year-old has a 5.47 ERA and 5.8 strikeouts per nine innings in five games this season, while allowing a batting average of .323 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.